Background pattern

 Introduction

-Tamoxifeno Teva 20 mg Tablets EFG
+Tamoxifeno Teva 20 mg tablets EFG

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 3. How to take Tamoxifeno Teva

-4. Possible adverse effects
+4. Possible side effects

-5. Storage of Tamoxifeno Teva
+5. Storing Tamoxifeno Teva

-6. Contents of the package and additional information
+6. Contents of the pack and further information

 1. What is Tamoxifeno Teva and what is it used for